Agencies continue to thwart China cyber attacks on India

 Investigations have shown that these attacks have been traced to Chengdu, which is the headquarters of the People's Liberation Army's Unit 61398.
 However, all the attacks were unsuccessful and they were thwarted.

-Meanwhile Indian Intelligence agencies have flagged the use of several Chinese apps stating that they are capable of extracting a large amount of data.
+Meanwhile, Indian Intelligence agencies have flagged the use of several Chinese apps stating that they are capable of extracting a large amount of data.

 These include Zoom, Tik Tok, UC Browser, Shareit, Xender and Clean Master.